EivanKolchin/AI-Soc-Bunfight/README.md

 (`%LocalAppData%\bunfight-browser`, Edge or Chrome, whichever is installed).
 Closing the black window stops the server.

-Why a separate profile: your everyday browser profile can have WebGL switched off for reasons unrelated to this folder - and the demos cannot run without WebGL.
+Why a separate profile: some of our devices during testing had WebGL switched off for reasons unrelated to this folder - and the demos cannot run without WebGL.
 A dedicated profile means a fresh GPU process every time.
 In that window the camera prompt is auto-accepted, and its own settings and